Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 Yoga for the The Vagus Nerve

 The good news is that there is a simple way of bringing health and tone to the vagus nerve.
 Numerous studies have found that by slowing our breath rate to approximately 6 breaths a minute, we can increase the tone of the vagus nerve.
-This enables us to relax more easily and control inflammation.
+This is five seconds approximately for each inhale and exhale.
+This breath pattern enables us to relax more easily and control inflammation.
 The average breath rate is about 12 breaths a minute.
+In the specially create yoga nidra for hay fever sufferers in the download section you’ll be guided into a rested state and then guided into this breath pattern.

 Buteyko and Hayfever

-To do this Yoga Nidra you will have to have a clear nose which you can breathe through.
+There is another crucial aspect of correct breathing.
+We must breath through our nose.
+The runny nose associated with hay fever is easily cured by switching from mouth breathing to nose breathing.
+Obviously this is tough if it’s blocked!
 The Buteyko system of breath retraining offers a simple nose clearing exercise.
 This system was designed by a Russian scientist specifically to relieve asthma and other respiratory problems.
 The key is to reprogram the body-mind to breathe in less air.
 This has the effect of creating the correct balance of carbon dioxide and oxygen in our blood for optimum oxygenation of our tissues.
-As oxygen transport is so crucial for each cell, Buteyko breathing has been found to support cardiovascular health as well as improving general levels of energy and resistance to chronic disease.
+As oxygen transport is so crucial for each cell, Buteyko breathing has been found to support cardiovascular and immune health as well as improving general levels of energy and resistance to chronic disease.

 Close Your Mouth!